 - Fall – The first-ever OS Conversations was launched by our students, an intra-program initiative designed to give our student researchers an open, intimate forum to discuss their projects at all stages of development.

 - The Organizational Science program celebrated its ten year anniversary.

 - November – A combined OScars/OS Summit is held, inviting all alumni and current faculty/staff/students to celebrate the success of the program and its people.

-- Summer - The Organizational Science Summer Institute (OSSI) celebrated its ten year anniversary.
+- Summer – The Dr. Shawn Long Organizational Science Institute formerly OSSI) celebrated its ten year anniversary.

 - We accepted a doctoral student, Betsy Albritton, who was advised by one of our own O.S. graduates, Dr. Erika Lopina, at Elon University.

 - Courses transitioned to a virtual/online format due to Covid-19.

 - Dr. Scott Tonidandel named new Director of Organizational Science